According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 11.

 As we all know, air contains only 21% oxygen.
-All living organisms including the plants require oxygen for breathing.
+All living organisms, including plants, require oxygen for breathing.
 Plants play an important role in the balance of oxygen and carbon dioxide in the atmosphere and are maintained through the process of photosynthesis.

 Photosynthesis is a biological process in which all green plants synthesize their food in the presence of sunlight, water, and carbon dioxide.
-Oxygen gas is the most important by-products of this process.
+Oxygen gas is the most important by-product of this process.

-The vast white fluffy clouds seen in the blue sky is actually millions of tiny water droplets held up by air.
-The water vapour that evaporates from seas, rivers and other water bodies travels up into the sky to form clouds.
+The vast white fluffy clouds seen in the blue sky are actually millions of tiny water droplets held up by air.
+The water vapour that evaporates from seas, rivers and other water bodies travel up into the sky to form clouds.

 Air is Everywhere